top of page

 1. Strong Outcomes, Often Lower Cost

 Many T15 schools offer outcomes close to M7 peers, especially in consulting, tech, marketing, healthcare, and general management.
+At the same time, applicants may receive:

 • merit scholarships